BarCB/SOA-Tarea-2/README.md

             `./main ls /home -a`

 Running examples:
-1. Track a program that says helloWorld, notice is in the same folder as main.\
+1. Track a program that says helloWorld, notice is in the same folder as main.
     `./main ./helloWorld`

-2. Track a program that says helloWorld with -v.\
+2. Track a program that says helloWorld with -v.
     `./main -v ./helloWorld`

-3. Track a program that says helloWorld with -V.\
+3. Track a program that says helloWorld with -V.
     `./main -V ./helloWorld`

-4. Track a make folder command.\
+4. Track a make folder command.
     `./main mkdir newFolder`

+5. Track a echo command.
+    `./main -v echo "Hello World!"`

+6. Track a rename of a file.
+    `./main -v mv original.txt changeName.txt

-5. Track a tracker that executes a list command, you will have to copy the main in the same folder.\
+7. Track a tracker that executes a list command, you will have to copy the main in the same folder.
     `./main ./mainCopied ls /home -a`